microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 # Exercises to Deploy SQL Server on Azure Virtual Machines

-This is a pre-production version for exercises to deploy SQL Server on Azure Virtual Machine.
+This is a set of exercises to deploy SQL Server on Azure Virtual Machine.
 The exercises are designed to be completed in a workshop environment with an instructor; however, you can also complete them on your own if you have the necessary Azure subscription and resources.

+In these exercises, you will be given a scenario and set of requirements to deploy SQL Server on Azure Virtual.
+You will learn new skills unique to Azure as well as using your existing SQL Server skills to achieve a successful deployment.

+In these exercises you will:

+- Learn how to deploy SQL Server on Azure Virtual Machine using the Azure Portal.
+- Learn how to configure storage for SQL Server on Azure Virtual Machine.
+- Learn how to connect to the Azure Virtual Machine and prepare for the next module.
+- Learn how to look at deployment details of the Azure Virtual Machine.

 ## Prerequisites